LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 Monsters
 --------

 Heroes are not alone in the dungeon.
-Monsters roam the dark caves and crawl from damp holes day and night.
+Monsters, natural and unnatural, roam the dark caves and crawl from damp holes day and night.
 While heroes pay attention to all other party members and take care to move one at a time, monsters don't care about each other and all move at once, sometimes brutally colliding by accident.